DanielBiegler/bieglers-vendure-plugins/packages/channel-notifications/README.md

 }
 ```

-#### Example #2: Adding a Notification-Kind
+#### Example #2: Adding a Notification Category

-Depending on your platform, a single inbox without the ability to filter notifications could overwhelm users, so you might want to add a notification-"kind":
+Depending on your platform, a single inbox without the ability to filter notifications could overwhelm users, so you might want to add a notification-"category" to be able to group them:

 ```ts
 const vendureConfig = {